abaer123/gitlab-agent/doc/kubernetes_ci_access.md

 https://gitlab.com/gitlab-org/gitlab/-/issues/323708 tracks the plumbing work to make it possible to build such an index.
 Once it is implemented, we need to add new indexes to perform `ci project id` -> `agent id` and `group id` -> `agent id` lookups.

+We might add another level of authorization from the group side, if requested by users.
+This is tracked by https://gitlab.com/gitlab-org/gitlab/-/issues/330591 and is initially out of scope for the CI tunnel.

 ### `/api/v4/job/allowed_agents` API